 Never leave your baby alone in bathwater, even in a bath seat or ring.

-Do not use a baby walker.
+Don’t use a baby walker.

-Hold and talk with your baby.
+Teaching and playing with your baby

 Introducing solid food